 The roadway from Triton Boulevarde to the site entrance on Kesterton Rise

-The roadway including Triton Boulevard from Wine Country Drive to Kesterton Rise
+Delete The roadway including Triton Boulevard from Wine Country Drive to Kesterton Rise

 The dilapidation report is to be prepared by a practising Structural / Civil Engineer agreed to by both the applicant and Council.
 All costs incurred in achieving compliance with this condition shall be borne by the applicant.